Anindita Paul: Recorded works in Hindi and other languages

-Anindita's singing credentials have been established in a vast range of media platforms.

-She sang her first Hindi Song "Kaisa Dhuan Uth Raha Hai" along with her Co-Singer Zubeen Garg and Sagarika Mukherjee from Zubeen's album Nupur in 2001.
-Later, She also sang under Zubeen Garg's music direction in the Hindi film Strings and the Hindi-Assamese bilingual Ekhon Nedekha Nodir Xhipare.
-She has crooned for some notable Bengali films, including Kumauner Konya under the music direction of the legendary Ravindra Jain.
+Anindita Paul sang her first Hindi Song, "Kaisa Dhuan Uth Raha Hai", along with singers Zubeen Garg and Sagarika Mukherjee from Zubeen's album Nupur in 2001.
+Later, she also sang under Zubeen Garg's music direction in the Hindi film Strings and the Hindi-Assamese bilingual Ekhon Nedekha Nodir Xhipare.
+She has sung for Bengali films, including Kumauner Konya, under the music direction of Ravindra Jain.
 She has also lent her voice to the TV serial Remix (Star One) for music director Pritam.

-Anindita can be heard on the remix album Play-Gal Mix (released by Universal Music) and Dance Attack (released by His Master's Voice), and has recorded two Telugu devotional songs for renowned flautist Naveen Kumar in Mumbai.
-Anindita has performed in the prestigious Spirit of Unity Concert for Universal Integration at Visakhapatnam in the year 2007 and recently, she joined Shankar Mahadevan Productions’ musical show My Country My Music.
+Paul can be heard on the remix album Play-Gal Mix (released by Universal Music) and Dance Attack (released by His Master's Voice), and has recorded two Telugu devotional songs for flutist Naveen Kumar in Mumbai.
+Paul performed in the Spirit of Unity Concert for Universal Integration at Visakhapatnam in 2007, and she recently joined Shankar Mahadevan Productions’ musical show My Country My Music.

-The emotionally expressive singer has worked alongside the legendary Lata Mangeshkar in the Chhattisgarhi film Bhakla.
-At the film's recordings, she was fortunate to meet and interact with her senior who also sang a song for the movie.
+Paul has worked alongside Lata Mangeshkar in the Chhattisgarhi film Bhakla.

-Anindita is a popular name in the world of advertisement jingles and is the voice behind well-known commercials for Fair & Lovely, Action Flotter, Nerolac Paints, Herbalife, and iBall Andi Hd6.
-She has also sung for an advertisement for Care Honey Lotion in Pakistan.

 Awards

-Paul has been nominated twice for the National Film Awards—for the song 'Kor Ejak Shopun Jen Boroshun' from the film Dinabandhu and for 'Biphol Sokupanire' from Jetuka Pator Dore.
+Anindita Paul has been nominated twice for the National Film Awards: for the song 'Kor Ejak Shopun Jen Boroshun' from the film Dinabandhu and for 'Biphol Sokupanire' from Jetuka Pator Dore.
+Other awards include: